A menstrual cup buyer’s guide for newbies and pros alike

 Choosing a menstrual cup if you have a disability

 If you’re one of the many menstruators around the globe coping with a physical condition or disability that affects your strength, dexterity, or coordination, finding period products that are easy to use is key.
-Many brands of menstrual cups can be difficult for folks with disabilities, especially during removal.
+For many folks with disabilities, inserting and removing their cups can be particularly difficult.

 Thankfully, there’s a solution: Flex Cup was designed by a person with a disability who needed a cup that was easier to remove than the typical options on the market.
 It’s the only cup currently manufactured with a patented pull-tab that breaks the seal for you – meaning you can avoid manually reaching inside your vagina to grasp, twist, and remove the cup.

 With the Flex Cup’s pull-tab, you can break the seal without inserting any fingers and remove the cup with a single downwards motion, similar to a tampon.
 In addition, the pull-tab was designed with a loop that you can hook a finger through, so there’s no need for grip strength.

 How to pick the best menstrual cup: Key takeaways